byrongaspard/ATTiny416_Sensor_Board/README.md

 - Provide a minimum of 50mA @ 3.3V whenver at least one input power is present
     - Provide uninterrupted power when transitioning from multiple input power sources to a single input power source

-A Low Dropout (LDO) linear regulator was selected as the design as the microcontroller, SPI flash, and USB to USART preipherals are all relatively power devices and LDOs are easy to implement relative to switchers.
+The TPS7B6933 LDO linear regulator was selected to generate the 3.3V rail as the microcontroller, SPI flash, and USB to USART preipherals are all relatively power devices and LDOs are among the simplest power supply designs to implement.
+The TPS7B6933 can accept up to 40V (45V transient) of input voltage.
+The LDO is rated to provdie 150 mA of output current with a 14V input power source, therfore the maximum output current at 30V can be approximated to 75 mA, thus meeting the requirement.

+The simplest way to accept multiple power sources while precluding backfeeding of power would he a diode OR.
+This was considered, not feasbile for this design.
+The TPS7B6933's

 ![LTSpice Schematic](Pictures/Power_OR_SPICE_Schematic.png)